 If the MHDC staff member finds the grantee to be out of compliance, the MHDC staff member will record the grantees' out of compliance status.
-Until it has been verified that the issue(s) has/have been resolved, funding will be suspended.
 If the grantee is found out of compliance, they will be required to submit a Corrective Action Plan (CAP) detailing the reason(s) for out of compliance status and how the findings will be corrected.
 Grantee may also be subject to a follow-up site visit conducted by MHDC staff in order to ensure that the issues have been resolved.

-If an agency is found to be out of compliance, funding will be suspended.
+If an agency is found to be out of compliance, funding will be suspended until it is verified that all issues have been resolved.
 Once the grantee is placed back into compliance with the SOS program in which they were found to be out of compliance, funding will be reinstated.
-If the issue(s) that caused the grantee to be out of compliance are resolved after the CAP and/or follow-up site visit review, the Compliance Officer will notify the grantee that their funding is no longer suspended.
 If the issue(s) that caused the grantee to be out of compliance are still not resolved after the CAP and/or follow-up site visit review, the Compliance Officer will notify the grantee of their findings and funding will be suspended for all grants that the agency has been awarded through the Community Programs department.